johnian/remonduk/README.md

 [networking] (#7)
 [sound] (#8)

-target: platformer genre

-Remonduck

-basic pool of forces
-	1] electromagnetic (em)
-	2] spring
-	3] constant

 for juliono:

+tethers are like springs - try to keep at an equilibrium point - pull when too far away - push when too close

+things that don't move
+anchor them to boundaries
+world boundaries

+send the quad tree a circle, and the time

+forces should have a boolean field - Constant

+check- if Constant, no need to recalculate force

+randomize tests
+add checks for valid paremeters? update comments optimize code finish test cases utilize quad tree in collision detection

+change lists to hashsets where it makes sense

 update comments
 add file comments at top

 things that don't move
 anchor them to boundaries
 world boundaries

 randomize tests
 optimize code
 finish test cases
 change lists to hashsets where it makes sense

 implement a max velocity for the world
 - utilize this in quad tree -> draw a box that's 2x the max velocity in any direction
 - or take the current velocity
 - also, any circle that spans multiple nodes should be kept in parent node
 - also, what happens if multiple circles are added at the same exact spot
 - a number great than max count

 store qtrees as an array
 make count correspond only correspond to unique circles? non colliding?

+make collision detection and quad tree take into account whether a circle "exists"

+update qtree properly with new positions

+do collisions in pairs -
+make a list of circles ->
+take the first circle
+- check that for all of its collisions
+- find the smallest of those
+- remove this circle from the list now explore the collisions for that circle repeat

-if the spring force is what holds everything together,
-	we should at least design the system to handle that properly
+if the spring force is what holds everything together, we should at least design the system to handle that properly

-partial ghostiness? what if a circle can pass through some things, but not others
-	ie. pass through people, but not through environment
+partial ghostiness? what if a circle can pass through some things, but not others ie. pass through people, but not through environment

+test classes
+make it work with quad tree

 flag for whether the stage wraps around or has hard boundaries

-3 types of physical interactions:
-	collision (when actual boundaries are crossed)
+3 types of physical interactions: collision (when actual boundaries are crossed) repulsion following
-	repulsion
-	following

 grouping - leashing
 - anchoring (multiple anchoring pairings that connect two circles)

 tests for gui

 <div id="1"></div>
 # 1 basic graphics and i/o {